awsdocs/amazon-ec2-user-guide/doc_source/share-amis-with-organizations-and-OUs.md

 # Share an AMI with specific organizations or organizational units<a name="share-amis-with-organizations-and-OUs"></a>

-You can share an AMI with an organization or an organizational unit \(OU\), in addition to [sharing it with specific accounts](sharingamis-explicit.md)\.
+ [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services_list.html) is an account management service that enables you to consolidate multiple AWS accounts into an organization that you create and centrally manage\.
+You can share an AMI with an organization or an organizational unit \(OU\) that you have created, in addition to [sharing it with specific accounts](sharingamis-explicit.md)\.

 An organization is an entity that you create to consolidate and centrally manage your AWS accounts\.
-You can organize the accounts in a hierarchical, tree\-like structure with a [root](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html#root) at the top and [organizational units](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html#organizationalunit) nested under the root\.
-Each account can be directly in the root, or placed in one of the OUs in the hierarchy\.
+You can organize the accounts in a hierarchical, tree\-like structure, with a [root](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html#root) at the top and [organizational units](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html#organizationalunit) nested under the root\.
+Each account can be added directly to the root, or placed in one of the OUs in the hierarchy\.
 For more information, see [AWS Organizations terminology and concepts](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html) in the *AWS Organizations User Guide*\.

 When you share an AMI with an organization or an OU, all of the children accounts gain access to the AMI\.
 For example, in the following diagram, the AMI is shared with a top\-level OU \(indicated by the arrow at the number **1**\)\.
 All of the OUs and accounts that are nested underneath that top\-level OU \(indicated by the dotted line at number **2**\) also have access to the AMI\.
 The accounts in the organization and OU outside the dotted line \(indicated by the number **3**\) do not have access to the AMI because they are not children of the OU that the AMI is shared with\.